smcclab/smc-course/_resources/01-faq.md

 (LENS; _est.
 2018_) exists to explore different ways to use this instrument in a group performance.

+More concretely, LENS is a course in computer music making and laptop performance open to ANU students in music, art, computer science, and anywhere on campus you can take a COMP2xxx or MUSI2xxx elective.

 Laptop Ensemble links:

 - [Youtube Channel](https://www.youtube.com/channel/UCIU6SqIS02GJlnLOPqlwmpA)